 Advances in research in recent years have enabled us to both read and understand more about our genetic makeup.
 And, unlocking this code is helping to develop new treatments and personalised therapies.
 So, by knowing more about the variations of the genes YOU have, you can decide to make changes to your lifestyle to optimise your health and wellbeing.

 Unlocking your DNA

-Evergreen Life’s DNA tests can identify a few aspects of your genetic makeup.
+Evergreen Life’s DNA health test can identify aspects of your genetic makeup.
 They help identify which traits you have, so you can find out more about your diet, fitness, metabolism and skin and consider making adjustments.

 We are all unique and our genes come in varieties - slight differences or SNPs (snips).
 When these variations occur in many individuals they can be used to predict aspects of our health and wellbeing.